Updated: Apr 13

-In an eye opening session with Architect Shrida Venkatesh, the teens at the Young Executives' Club learnt about the role that Architects and Urban Designers play in building cities that are people centric and have self sufficient designs that can help reduce green house emissions significantly and in the process, enhance quality of life.
+In an eye opening session with Architect Shrida Venkatesh, the teens at the Young Writers' Club learnt about the role that Architects and Urban Designers play in building cities that are people centric and have self sufficient designs that can help reduce green house emissions significantly and in the process, enhance quality of life.

 Shrida Venkatesh completed her Masters Degree from the Manchester School of Architecture, in U.K. Her thesis was about building a people centric city in which it would be possible for people to live in proximity of their work places, schools, stores etc., thus enabling them to walk without having to use vehicles to reach their destinations.
 The altered approach to urban planning, if implemented, would help take a number of cars/vehicles off the roads, thus reducing emissions significantly.
 Not just that, a people centric city is said to substantially enhance the quality of living.